mennetorelli/Plumberz/README.md

 * With `dropCE 1` we discard from the stream the non-alphanumeric characters (i.e. the spaces, or other punctuation characters).
 * Finally, we `yield` the previously stored word downstream, and in this case the downstream corresponds to `foldMC insertInHashMap empty` of the "outer" conduit.

+This version shows another powerful feature of Conduit: in addition of being able to combine multiple components together by connecting the output of the upstream to the input of the downstream via the `.|` operator, we can also exploit **monadic composition**: we can combine simple conduits in more complex ones using the standard monadic interface (or do-notation).
+In our example, we exploited monadic composition in the "inner" conduit, because the accumulation part with `takeWhileCE isAlphaNum .| foldC`, the `dropCE` and the producing `yield` are packed together in a single `do` block.

 We can replace `peekForeverE` with `splitOnUnboundedE`, which is a conduit combinator that splits a stream of arbitrarily-chunked data based on a predicate on the elements, i.e. exactly what we need in our example.